madratman/rep/rep-I000_.rst

     - Allow user to set names for target poses.

-    -Thinking along the lines of MoveIt! now, it is better to ask from the users two fields in each possible case.
+    - Thinking along the lines of MoveIt! now, it is better to ask from the users two fields in each possible case.
 Tolerances are zero by default, and hence it is a free-space point.

-    -Functionality for simple curves - line, circle, etc for both types.
+    - Functionality for simple curves - line, circle, etc for both types.

-    -Ask input for velocity at each point/tracjectory segment from each user.
+    - Ask input for velocity at each point/tracjectory segment from each user.

-    -Ask to specify interpolation type.
+    - Ask to specify interpolation type.

-    -All this to be done in a GUI.
+    - All this to be done in a GUI.
 Goal/CP position, orientation, velocity, constraints/tolerances.

-    -Velocity generator methods.
+    - Velocity generator methods.

+  * MoveIt! has a lot of other functionalities as well.
+No one will use Hamilton if we provide only the above functions.

+  * Incorporate Fermi.

+  * Method to create a descartes robot model (as done in the ROS-I training classes for UR5.)
+Better (or other) options:
+    - Build over MoveIt! setup assistant.
+    - Descartes/Hamilton setup assistant.
+    - Maybe this is overkill, and this can be achieved by ROS plugin lib.(as done in Godel.)

 Design Assumptions
 =========